-Choosing Your Pottery Clay – Best Pottery Clay For Beginners
+Choosing Your Pottery Clay: Best Pottery Clay For Beginners

 Before considering what equipment to buy, it’s worth thinking about what clay to use.
 There are many different clays you can choose from.
 Find out which one is best for you.

-I stayed with the clay that was given to me at the pottery studio until understanding the differences and began the journey of experimenting with different clays.
+When I starting to make Pottery, I was amazed and confused by all the clays there were to choose from.
+I stayed with the clay that was given to me at the pottery studio until I understood the differences and began the journey of experimenting with different clays.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.